-Welcome to the office of the dean of undergraduate studies.
-We are committed to helping students make the most out of their undergraduate years at Loyola—whether that means helping you through a difficult circumstance that is affecting your academics or preparing to take the next exciting step in the journey of discovery and achievement that can distinguish your academic experience.
+Welcome to the office of the dean of undergraduate and graduate studies.
+We are committed to helping students make the most out of their years at Loyola—whether that means helping you through a difficult circumstance that is affecting your academics or preparing to take the next exciting step in the journey of discovery and achievement that can distinguish your academic experience.

-- The Academic Advising and Support Center (AASC) promotes the academic progress of undergraduate students by supporting the declaration of major (and minor) processes, course registration and withdrawal, and graduation clearance.
+The Academic Advising and Support Center (AASC) promotes the academic progress of undergraduate students by supporting the declaration of major (and minor) processes, course registration and withdrawal, and graduation clearance.
 AASC is a resource for students seeking clarity about degree requirements or university policies and assists faculty serving as core and major advisors.
 Part-time and transfer students, students with learning disabilities, and students who are academically at risk can find key support in AASC as well.